Northwestern Wildcats football: Pat Fitzgerald era (2006–2022)

-2023 hazing allegations

-On July 7, 2023, Northwestern University announced that football coach Pat Fitzgerald would be put on a two-week suspension without pay after an independent investigation into hazing allegations revealed that a whistleblower's claims "were largely supported by evidence."
+On July 7, 2023, the Northwestern University administration announced that head football coach Pat Fitzgerald would be placed on a two-week suspension without pay after an independent investigation into hazing allegations revealed that a whistleblower's claims "were largely supported by evidence."
 Fitzgerald denied knowing about the hazing, but his suspension began on July 7.
 The investigation was conducted by Washington, D.C. law firm Arent Fox Schiff and led by Maggie Hickey, a former Illinois inspector general.
 The next day, The Daily Northwestern reported that hazing allegations "involved coerced sexual acts," and that "Fitzgerald may have known that the hazing took place."
 The Daily Northwestern reported on July 10 that Northwestern's football team had a "culture enabling racism."
 Following The Daily's reporting, Northwestern University president Michael H. Schill wrote in a letter to the community that he "failed to sufficiently consider [Fitzgerald's] failure in levying a sanction."
-On July 10, Fitzgerald was fired.
+On July 10, Fitzgerald was fired as head coach.